 The HTF allocation plan is an annual submission to HUD that describes how the State will distribute the HTF funds, including how it will use the funds to address its priority housing needs.
 The allocation plan also describes what activities may be undertaken with HTF funds and how recipients and projects will be selected.
-DED has been designated by the Governor as the Nebraska recipient of National Housing Trust Fund (HTF) resources from the U.S. Department of Housing and Urban Development (HUD).
+DED has been designated by the Governor as the Nebraska recipient of National Housing Trust

+Fund (HTF) resources from the U.S. Department of Housing and Urban Development (HUD).

-The State of Nebraska HTF Allocation Plan contains three funding Set-Asides.
-There is a CRANE Set-Aside, a Targeted Needs Set-Aside, and a Continuum of Care Set-Aside.
+The State of Nebraska HTF Allocation Plan contains three funding Set-Asides: 1) LIHTC 9% Set-Aside; 2) a Targeted Needs Set-Aside, and 3) Continuum of Care Set-Aside.
 These set-asides have the potential to address homelessness with HTF funding depending on the project.
 All of these projects serve individuals at or below 30% of Area Median Income (AMI).
 The Targeted Needs Set-Aside is for projects that have a targeted population to serve that community.
 An example of a targeted needs project could be one that assists youth aging out of the foster care system who could be at risk for becoming homeless.
-The Continuum of Care Set-Aside focus directly on projects to assist the homeless or persons at risk of becoming homeless.
+The Continuum of Care (CoC) Set-Aside focuses directly on projects to assist the homeless or persons at risk of becoming homeless.
 The Omaha CoC, Lincoln CoC, and the Balance of State CoC will each be awarded \$500,000 for projects in their region for homeless populations through the HTF Program.

-During the 2017 Program Year, \$600,000 was awarded to the Canterbury Estates project under the CRANE Set-Aside.
-The project will construct 10 new rental units with 4 of them designated as Housing Trust Fund Units.
-Canterbury Estates serves low-income special needs tenants.
-This project has a multitude of funding sources within the project, which has resulted in a \$2,154,144 project.
+During the 2018 Program Year, \$1,500,000 was awarded to the Columbus Community Foundation project under the LIHTC 9% Set-Aside.
+The project will construct 34 new rental units with 10 of them designated as Housing Trust Fund Units.
+Care Corps, Inc. was awarded \$2,874,115 to construct 15 HTF units to serve homeless households.
+Southeast Nebraska Community Action was awarded \$795,690 to rehabiliate two properties located in Falls City and Elk Creek.